 What are the disadvantages of the Internet?

-Although the Internet is one of man's greatest creations, it also has many disadvantages, several of which are listed in the following sections.
+Although the Internet is one of man's greatest creations, it has many disadvantages, several of which are listed in the following sections.

-With people sharing more information about themselves and their families on the Internet, it's also easier for stalkers to find personal information about others through various means.
+With people sharing more information about themselves and their families on the Internet, it can be easier for stalkers to find personal information.

 Pornographic and violent images

 In our digital age, there's a nearly an infinite amount of content on the Internet.
 While there are amazing resources, such as Wikipedia, less desirable content also exists.
 Consequently, users can accidentally come across violent or pornographic images that they may not want to view.